jasnphung/tic-tac-toe/dbinstructions.md

 Notes:

+For the error "Connection failed: could not find driver", make sure extension=pdo_pgsql does not have a leading ";" in php.ini

-While in psql, use \c tictacdb to connect to the database and \dt to list the tables
+While in PSQL, use \c tictacdb to connect to the database and \dt to list the tables